yvien226/SQL-Queries/README.md

 # SQL-Scripts
-A repo to store SQL queries for managing data and projects written in SQL
+A repo to store SQL queries for managing data, code snippets and projects written in SQL